-1) Web

-a) Orange County's website will serve as a platform through which the community and other stakeholders can find out about services being offered.
-This information will be available in English and Spanish.

-2) Community Partners

-a) Orange County will be working with the various community partners to push out the information for business assistance, social service programs, and public safety resources to reach those that are in need of these services.

-3) Social Media

-a) Will use the various social media platforms (Facebook, Twitter, Instagram) to communicate the services being offered by the County.

-4) Print/Flyers

-a) For certain programs will be developing print material to explain programs and services that are being offered.
-Will produce in English and Spanish a) May hold community meetings with partnerships with County Commissioner to target various programs.
+- A. Web Orange County's website will serve as a platform through which the community and other stakeholders can find out about services being offered.
+This information will be available in English and Spanish. - B. Community Partners Orange County will be working with the various community partners to push out the information for business assistance, social service programs, and public safety resources to reach those that need these services. - C. Social Media Will use the various social media platforms (Facebook, Twitter, Instagram) to communicate the services being offered by the County. - D. Print/Flyers For certain programs will be developing print material to explain programs and services that are being offered.
+Will produce in English and Spanish - E. Community Meetings May hold community meetings with partnerships with County Commissioner to target various programs. - F. Press Releases The Mayor and Commissioners will use the local media channels to explain the programs being offered and how to obtain those services. - G. Advisory Boards Will use advisory boards to help community programs especially for social services.

-5) Community Meetings

-6) Press Releases

-a) The Mayor and Commissioners will use the local media channels to explain the programs being offered and how to obtain those services.

-7) Advisory Boards

-a) Will use advisory boards to help community programs especially for social services.